-3. What can constitute personal data for the purposes of data protection laws?
+3. What constitutes personal data for the purposes of data protection laws?

 Personal information and personal data

-The APPI defines two different concepts: “personal information” and “personal data”.
+The APPI defines and uses two different concepts of information on individuals: “personal information” and “personal data”.
 To better understand the concept of personal data, it is necessary to distinguish the two.

 For a brief overview of these concepts, see below.

-- (ii) Information relating to a living individual containing an individual identification code (ie, passport number, driver’s licence number).
+- information relating to a living individual containing an individual identification code (ie, passport number, driver’s licence number).

 Examples of personal data are internal or external emails, email addresses, customer information and data extracted from business cards.